Skip to navigation Skip to content

 At the start of studies for the year, Bill travels 60 kilometres from home by car to the nearest railway station to connect with the rail service to the educational provider.
 Bill makes a claim for this journey to commence studies.

 It is determined there is no public transport service available for the journey from Bill's home to the railway station and that the journey made is the most direct to the provider.
-Bill would be paid FAA at the appropriate rate of motor vehicle allowance for the journey from home to the railway station plus the economy rail fare from the station to the provider.
+Bill is paid FAA at the standard rate of motor vehicle allowance for the trip from home to the railway station plus the economy rail fare from the station to the education provider.

 4